cc-ai/floods-frontend/README.md

 Verify the details and following the interactive instructions when running `gcloud app deploy`.
 Once the deploy is done, the app should be available at [https://climatechangeai.org](https://climatechangeai.org).

+## Viewing PR Previews

+Whenever you create a PR to this repository, a version of your PR will be deployed via [Netlify Deploy Previews](https://www.netlify.com/blog/2016/07/20/introducing-deploy-previews-in-netlify/).
+For example, if your PR number is 20, the code in your PR will be deployed to https://deploy-preview-20--climatechangeai.netlify.com/.

+The build status will be posted on your PR.
+When the PR integration says that the site has been built, click the "Details" link next to "Deploy preview ready!" to be taken to the deployed PR automatically.